-The timer for the oven goes off so my daughter, Callista, and I look at each other.
+The timer for the oven goes off, so my daughter, Callista, and I look at each other.
 It’s time to race to the kitchen because if I don’t get there soon, my little girl will eat all of my favorite vegetable.
-Don’t get me wrong, I’m like most of you and I don’t really like vegetables.
+Don’t get me wrong, I’m like most of you and don’t really like vegetables.
 If all foods had the same health effects, I would eat bread all day long.
 So, I understand if you have a problem with veggies, but hear me out on this awesome veggie.
-My favorite vegetable, kale, is my chosen vegetable because of the amazing health benefits and because my wife, Christy, does an incredible job preparing it.
+My favorite vegetable, kale, is my chosen vegetable because of its amazing health benefits and because my wife, Christy, does an incredible job preparing it.

-Because of the numerous antioxidants, minerals, phytochemicals and other nutrients, there are so many health benefits that you can google easily.
-The benefits you will find are that it’s anti-inflammatory, cancer-preventative, and it’s detoxifying.
+Because of the numerous antioxidants, minerals, phytochemicals, and other nutrients, there are so many health benefits that you can google easily.
+The benefits you will find are that it’s anti-inflammatory, cancer-preventative, and detoxifying.
 There are so many more, but I’m going to talk to you today about my 3 favorite clinical benefits.

 Doc’s 3 Favorite Clinical Benefits of Kale

 1 – Helps Balance Hormones and Reduce Breast Cancer

 I’m known for my work with hormones, so this is one of my favorite benefits of kale.
 Listen, ladies, here’s my opinion.
 If you can start adding kale into your diet, it’s going to dramatically reduce your chance of getting breast cancer.
 The reason why I love kale for women is its hormonal effects on the liver.
 It’s great for the hormones of both men and women, but especially beneficial for women.